Log In / Sign Up

-SHOPHOUSE2GO!
-PROTOTYPES, Renovating Old Row Houses for Light, Air, and Modern Urban Living
+Shophouse2go!
+Prototypes, Renovating Old Row Houses for Light, Air, and Modern Urban Living

 In the heart of Bangkok, a 3-story shophouse once dark and cramped has been transformed into a light-filled, livable home thanks to the thoughtful, resource-conscious design of DRFJ – Design & Research by Fusinpaiboon & Jang.
+With a mission to redefine urban housing for today’s city dwellers, their latest project, SHOPHOUSE2GO!
+PROTOTYPES, offers a replicable renovation strategy that balances function, cost, and heritage.

-Set within the legal framework of Thailand’s Building Control Act, and working with a limited budget and a compact floor plan, DRFJ embraced the constraints — turning what could have been a challenge into an opportunity to rethink how old row houses can be updated for modern life.
+Set within the legal framework of Thailand’s Building Control Act, and working with a limited budget and a compact floor plan, DRFJ embraced the constraints turning what could have been a challenge into an opportunity to rethink how old row houses can be updated for modern life.

 From Tight and Tired to Airy and Adaptable

 The 3-story row house had typical challenges: poor light and ventilation, low ceilings, and fixed structural divisions.
-DRFJ chose to preserve original elements — including beams, structural bays (each 4 meters wide), stair positioning, and sun-shading exterior walls — while reorganizing the spaces to introduce natural light, ventilation, and flexibility.
+DRFJ chose to preserve original elements including beams, structural bays (each 4 meters wide), stair positioning, and sun-shading exterior walls while reorganizing the spaces to introduce natural light, ventilation, and flexibility.

 Gone is the image of the claustrophobic townhouse.
 In its place is a calm, contemporary residence, where old meets new in subtle, respectful ways.